nmarshallf/fle_2d/README.md

 # download tests folder (optional)
 svn checkout https://github.com/nmarshallf/fle_2d/trunk/tests
 cd tests
-# (alternatively) if svn is not installed, you can download the project as a zip file, unzip, and navigate to the tests folder
+# (alternatively) if svn is not installed, you can:
+# download the project as a zip file, unzip, and navigate to the tests folder

 # run test code (optional)
 python3 test_fle_2d.py